richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 ## Objectives

-- Understand PowerShell Basics for SQL Server: Explain the benefits of using PowerShell for SQL Server administration and recognize differences between Windows PowerShell and PowerShell Core in a database context.
+- Understand PowerShell Basics for SQL Server
+  - Explain the benefits of using PowerShell for SQL Server administration and recognize differences between Windows PowerShell and PowerShell Core in a database context
-- Manage On-Premises SQL Server with PowerShell: Use PowerShell cmdlets and scripts to configure SQL Server instances, create databases, manage logins/users, and automate routine maintenance tasks (backups, checks).
+- Manage On-Premises SQL Server with PowerShell
+  - Use PowerShell cmdlets and scripts to configure SQL Server instances, create databases, manage logins/users, and automate routine maintenance tasks (backups, checks)
-- Automate Azure SQL Operations: Leverage Azure PowerShell modules to deploy and manage Azure SQL resources (servers and databases), handle cloud connectivity (firewall rules, authentication), and integrate on‑premises to cloud automation.
+- Automate Azure SQL Operations
+  - Leverage Azure PowerShell modules to deploy and manage Azure SQL resources (servers and databases), handle cloud connectivity (firewall rules, authentication), and integrate on‑premises to cloud automation
+- Apply Best Practices
-- Apply Best Practices: Follow scripting best practices for security, reliability, and efficiency in PowerShell when working with SQL Server.
+  - Follow scripting best practices for security, reliability, and efficiency in PowerShell when working with SQL Server
-- Prepare for Exams and Real‑world Scenarios: Tackle exam‑style questions and scenarios that test your knowledge of PowerShell for SQL, ensuring you can apply concepts in practice and in certification environments.
+- Prepare for Exams and Real‑world Scenarios
+  - Tackle exam‑style questions and scenarios that test your knowledge of PowerShell for SQL, ensuring you can apply concepts in practice and in certification environments

 ------------------------- ------------------------- ------------------------- -------------------------